A Tale of Two Couples & One Sex Problem: How Some Marriages Be Saved and Others Cannot

 Most face them constantly as they move through life stages — differences in libido, changes in desire due to childbirth, aging or illness, the ravages of stress on sexual performance, boredom, lack of connection and passion, inability to orgasm, get wet or get hard … the list goes on and on.

-Some choose the path of obligatory relating, mistaking it as an expression of their love and commitment, only to find themselves destroying it in the process.
+In response to lack of safety, some choose the path of obligatory relating, mistaking it for an expression of their love and commitment, only to find themselves destroying it in the process.
+Some will split up; others will live together for decades in a state of numb resignation, sleeping alone next to their partner.

 By daring intimacy, you become “intimacy warriors” who choose to fight for their relationship — instead of against each other.